-The catchment area can be viewed in more detail at http://map.devon.gov.uk/dccviewer/schoolarea.
+The catchment area is bordered by all of the blue lines and can be viewed in more detail at devon.cc/schoolareamaps.
 For admissions purposes, we measure straight-line distances from the green star marker for the school.
 We welcome admissions applications for children living inside and outside our catchment area.

 © Crown Copyright.
 All rights reserved.
-Devon County Council 100019783 2019
+Devon County Council 100019783 2020